Last updated: June 2026

 Compared with many online aggregators, including national quote marketplaces, Killeen pricing depends heavily on contract language, military housing requirements, and federal endorsement schedules, not simply payroll or revenue.

-Why contractor GL pricing reflects Fort Cavazos and military market reality in Killeen
+Why contractor GL pricing reflects Fort Hood and military market reality in Killeen

-In brief: Fort Cavazos and military housing work create a unique contractor insurance environment that differs from most similarly sized Texas cities.
+In brief: Fort Hood and military housing work create a unique contractor insurance environment that differs from most similarly sized Texas cities.

 - Additional insured requirements